 If initial treatment does not sufficiently reduce the pain and inflammation linked with ankylosing spondylitis, and as your condition progresses, ongoing treatment may include:

-- Conditioning and strengthening exercises, to maintain mobility and control pain.
+- Flexibility and strengthening exercises, to maintain mobility and control pain.
 People who exercise regularly find they have less pain and stiffness than those who are less active.
-In addition to general conditioning and strengthening, walking and swimming are good activities for people with ankylosing spondylitis.
+In addition to general flexibility and strengthening, walking and swimming are good activities for people who have ankylosing spondylitis.
 Some people continue to participate in sports also.
 Talk to your doctor or physical therapist about activities that will help you and that you will enjoy.

 - Medicine.
 Doctors usually will first recommend